The Dos and Don’ts of Wrongful Termination

 While it may seem impossible to challenge your former employer for letting you go, both state and federal laws exist to protect you from termination under certain, “wrongful” circumstances.
 Benton Employment Law is prepared to zealously advocate for your rights and fight for the compensation you need and deserve.

 We represent clients in Oakland and throughout Northern California.
-Contact us today to book your free case evaluation.
+Contact Benton Employment Law at (510) 650-0250 to book your free case evaluation.